0 Part Course |

 IRSs

-• Understanding IRS and their use
+• Understanding the IRS and their use

 • Pricing and IRS

-Exercise: calculating the P&L
+Exercise: Calculating the P&L

 • How CDS trade

-Exercise: Portfolio Credit Risk
+Exercise: Bloomberg Pricing and Credit Risk

-How Counterparty Risk is different for Derivatives
+How Counterparty Risk is Different for Derivatives

 Credit Risk